Vanoush Khanamirian: Career

-In 1968 Khanamirian was invited to Armenia's National Cultural Administration and was offered the position of the National Artistic Director of the Armenian Dance Ensemble.
+In 1968 Khanamirian was invited to Armenia's National Cultural Administration and was offered the position of the Artistic Director of the Armenian State Dance Ensemble.
 Khanamirian directed famous dances that symbolized thousands of years of Armenian heritage and culture, showing the real folk-lore as people's art.
 The capabilities of Vanoush Khanamirian as a choreographer and artistic leader were discovered with great force just in the staging of his dances, leaving such a strong impression on the audience, in spite of their seeming simplicity.
 Under his leadership, the Dance Ensemble of Armenia became one of the best groups in Armenia to represent Armenian cultural dance.
 The ensemble traveled to almost every continent around the world from the '70s to the '80s (11 states in America), sometimes doing sixty concerts in sixty days.
 Khanamirian lead the ensemble until his retirement in the early '90s.

 Personal life

 Khanamirian lived with his wife in Yerevan.
-He was active in the art of dance until his last days.
-In 2001, Khanamirian was appointed to be in charge of the Union of Art of Dance Workers of Armenia, where he worked to preserve the purity of the national dances.
-The History of Armenian people has created a large Armenian diaspora around the world, and Armenian art has evolved accordingly.
-Khanamirian was involved in Armenia and around the world educating the dance schools that he helped create, some of which carry his name.
+In 2001 he was put in charge of the Union of Art of Dance Workers of Armenia.